16 Best Cheap Places to Travel in March

 Rome is one of those destinations that you can hardly fit into a week, so getting the great rates in March will enable you to stretch your dollar for a longer vacation stay.

 Without the major summer crowds to contend with, you can more easily get onto the most popular tours to the Pantheon, Colosseum, and the Vatican.
-For time on your own, you can stroll the Porta Portese Sunday morning flea market for antiques and souvenirs, or toss a coin into the Trevi Fountain, a 1700s masterpiece and one of the must-sees while in Rome; travel back in time with a walk through the Roman Forum, archeological ruins that date back two millennia; or walk up the Spanish Steps.
+For time on your own, you can stroll the Porta Portese Sunday morning flea market for antiques and souvenirs; toss a coin into the Trevi Fountain, a 1700s masterpiece and one of the must-sees while in Rome; travel back in time with a walk through the Roman Forum, archeological ruins that date back two millennia; or walk up the Spanish Steps.

 - Read More: Top-Rated Tourist Attractions in Rome